deekayen/eagleboards/_posts/2020-04-09-virtual_board_of_review_guidance.md

 visible with you at the beginning of the video conference.
 Once all Board of Review members have joined, anyone else present with you will need to move out of camera view and hearing distance.
     * At the conclusion of the Board of Review, you will be instructed to have your parent(s) or leaders rejoin you.
 They will need to rejoin before the Board of Review can end.

-The District Advancement Team’s goal...
-...is to provide you the best experience possible with your virtual Eagle Board of Review.
+The District Advancement Team’s goal is to provide you the best experience possible with your virtual Eagle Board of Review.
 And realize that that the Committee’s goal is to ensure that your Eagle Board of Review will be one of those most cherished moments to remember within your lifetime.
 Please reach out if there are any questions.
 Yours in cheerful service,

 The Etowah District Advancement Team